vanshdhar999/NILS/README.md

 | **Washing machine** | 0.3913 | 0.4759 | 0.4469 | 0.5510 | 0.7437 | 0.7437 | 0.7544 | 0.6707 | 0.6998 | 0.5510 | **0.8090** | _0.7772_ | 0.4367 |
 | **Water heaters** | 0.4167 | 0.4899 | 0.6912 | 0.6719 | 0.7143 | 0.7375 | **0.7778** | _0.7667_ | 0.7215 | 0.6707 | 0.7172 | 0.7172 | 0.4987 |
 | **Mean** | 0.4289 | 0.4864 | 0.4859 | 0.5152 | 0.5401 | 0.5618 | **0.6657** | 0.6176 | _0.6177_ | 0.5795 | 0.5236 | 0.5473 | 0.4508 |

+## Contact
+For any queries, please contact Pandarasamy Arjunan (samy@iisc.ac.in) or raise an issue in the repository.